jv0792/WareHouse-EmpAnalysis/README.md

 To make a data-driven decision on closing one of their storage facilities while ensuring continued timely service to customers.

 The specific objectives are:
-**Reorganizing or Reducing Inventory**: To identify ways to manage and reduce the current inventory without impacting the ability to ship products to customers within 24 hours of an order being placed.
+**1. Reorganizing or Reducing Inventory**: To identify ways to manage and reduce the current inventory without impacting the ability to ship products to customers within 24 hours of an order being placed.

-**Maintaining Timely Service**: To ensure that any changes to the storage or inventory management do not affect the company's service level agreement with customers.
+**2. Maintaining Timely Service**: To ensure that any changes to the storage or inventory management do not affect the company's service level agreement with customers.

 -------------------------------------------------------------------------------------------------------------------------------------------
 **Approach :**
 To address this business challenge, I will:

-Explore Current Inventory: Analyze the products currently stored in our facilities to understand their storage locations, inventory levels, and sales performance.
+1. Explore Current Inventory: Analyze the products currently stored in our facilities to understand their storage locations, inventory levels, and sales performance.

-Identify Key Influencing Factors: Determine factors impacting inventory reorganization or reduction, such as sales trends, inventory turnover, and storage costs.
+2. Identify Key Influencing Factors: Determine factors impacting inventory reorganization or reduction, such as sales trends, inventory turnover, and storage costs.

-Provide Data-Driven Recommendations: Offer suggestions based on analytical insights to reduce or reorganize inventory effectively.
+3. Provide Data-Driven Recommendations: Offer suggestions based on analytical insights to reduce or reorganize inventory effectively.

 I will answer the following specific questions through SQL queries:

-Storage Locations: Where are items stored, and if rearranged, could we eliminate a warehouse?
+1. Storage Locations: Where are items stored, and if rearranged, could we eliminate a warehouse?

-Inventory and Sales Relationship: How are inventory numbers related to sales figures?
+2. Inventory and Sales Relationship: How are inventory numbers related to sales figures?
 Are the inventory counts appropriate for each item?

-Non-Moving Items: Are there items that are not selling and could be candidates for removal from the product line?
+3. Non-Moving Items: Are there items that are not selling and could be candidates for removal from the product line?

 -------------------------------------------------------------------------------------------------------------------------------------------